Documentation

 • And more…

-There are two major categories of human task.
+There are two major categories of human task: manually created and automatically created.

 Manually Created Human Tasks